ThomasMulcahy/DatabaseDesigner/README.md

 A simple visual database designer.

 # Usage
-'''Makefile
+Run the program in development.
+'''
 make run
-''' Will run the program in development.
+'''

 # Credits
 Developed by Thomas Mulcahy © 2020